 We need to acknowledge that this isn’t a perfect tool.

 A breath test is only able to provide us with some indications of bacterial overgrowth.
 We need to make sure that our providers who are interpreting our test should have extensive experience in doing so or at least be up-to-date.

 In 2017, Dr. Rezaie’s team from Cedars-Sinai published those fantastic breath testing consensus guidelines.
 Without a doubt, Dr. Rezaie’s breath testing guidelines have been my go-to tool for being able to interpret breath testing results in a more nuanced way, so that I can explain what’s going on to patients.

 These guidelines make it easy to give patients feedback such as “your test is definitely positive by all the most conservative interpretation” or “your test is in that gray area on the borderline” or “we should be thinking about what else could be contributing to your symptoms.”

 Make sure to check out our list of SIBO Experts if you need help finding one who can interpret your breath test.

 Take a Breath!

-Phew, I know this is a confusing and complex topic.
+Phew, I know understanding SIBO testing is a confusing and complex topic.
 I hope this post has been a useful resource for you!

-If you’re looking for even more information on accurate testing for SIBO, plus treatments, underlying causes, and more – go browse through the SIBO SOS® library of intensive Masterclasses here.
+If you’re looking for even more information on accurate testing for SIBO, plus treatments, underlying causes, and more – go browse through the SIBO SOS® library of intensive Masterclasses.